Admission Application Procedures

 • Parent/Guardian Meeting

-The parent/guardian meeting, which lasts about 45 minutes, is an informal conversation between the parent/guardian(s) and an Admission Director.
-Please complete and submit your application for admission prior to scheduling your meeting.
+The parent/guardian meeting, which lasts about 30–45 minutes, is an informal conversation between the parent/guardian(s) and member of the Admissions team.
 The purpose of the meeting is to learn more about your family and the things you are looking for in a school.
 Please come prepared to talk about your favorite subject—your child!
 We also encourage you to ask any questions that you have about Parker at this time.

 • Student Visit Day

-The ISEE exam is required for students applying to 6th–12th grades.
-If your child took the test last year, they may roll over their scores from the 2023-24 admission season unless the student is applying to a new division (reactivated applicants).
+Either the Independent School Entrance Exam (ISEE) or Secondary School Admissions Test (SSAT) is required for students applying to 6th–12th grades.
 Parker seeks information about a student’s academic performance, including strengths and challenges, from several sources and from more than one academic year.
-The scores on the ISEE exam are just one of these sources that help us better understand each student as a learner.
-Students may register for the test at iseetest.org.
+The scores on the ISEE and SSAT exams are just one of these sources that help us better understand each student as a learner.
+Students may register for the test at iseetest.org or ssat.org.

 To request a form for a fee waiver, please email faid@fwparker.org.